ioannad/exception-handling/document/core/valid/conventions.rst

 * *Functions*: the list of functions declared in the current module, represented by their function type.
 * *Tables*: the list of tables declared in the current module, represented by their table type.
 * *Memories*: the list of memories declared in the current module, represented by their memory type.
+* *Events*: the list of events declared in the current module, represented by their event type.
 * *Globals*: the list of globals declared in the current module, represented by their global type.
 * *Element Segments*: the list of element segments declared in the current module, each represented by an |ok| entry.
 * *Data Segments*: the list of data segments declared in the current module, each represented by an |ok| entry.